top of page

 4. Expired or Invalid Identification

-• The ID is expired
+• ID is expired

-• The name does not match the document
+• Name does not match the document

 5. Blank Spaces Left Unfilled

-• Incomplete agreements
+• Incomplete information

 6. Using the Wrong Ink Color

-Some institutions require specific ink colors, most commonly blue or black.
-Using the wrong ink can result in rejection, especially for:
+Some institutions require specific ink colors—typically blue or black.

 • Real estate documents